By a show of hands, who else had a Myspace account? Why is my hand the only one up? Back then there were no social media alternatives.

 What Are the Best Social Media Alternatives?

-Our social network list isn’t complete without reviewing a couple of entrants that could give Big Tech a run for their money.
+Our social network list isn’t complete without reviewing a couple of entrants that could give Big Tech a run for its money.
+Not just social media but even search engines.

 Revisiting the TechCrunch article from above, we’ll start with a very promising one.